howardcheung/auto-data-preprocessor/README.md

 ## License of this software

-The source code written in this repository is distributed under the MIT license and is free for personal, academic and commercial use.
+The source code written in this repository is distributed under the GNU GPLv3 license and is free for personal, academic and commercial use.
 Details can be found in the file *LICENSE* in this directory.

 ## Notice of third party license agreements